Scoll down to view the artists we work with

 Jose Bedia won the 2010 Beijing Biennale with his celebrated work, “seguido por la tormenta intrepido”.
 His paintings are in many important private collections as well as the collections of the Los Angeles County Museum of Art, the Museum of Contemporary Art in Los Angeles, the Museum of Modern Art in New York, the Whitney Museum of American Art in New York, The Guggenheim Museum in New York, the Phoenix Art Museum, the PAMM, and many more.
 The artist currently lives and works in Miami, FL.

-BOSCAR is an Art project founded by Vicky Steckel.
 A collaboration between the artist and her subject - creatives with a kindred spirit resulting in a mixed media art revolution.
-With a diverse and expansive image making careers, Vicky broadens the scope with the undeniable urge to create her own wonderland.
-BOSCAR, from the performance art to the final piece, comes to life through the prowess of the creator's balance of abandon and constraint.
+With a diverse and expansive image making career, Vicky broadens the scope with the undeniable urge to create her own wonderland.
+From the performance art to the final piece, comes to life through the prowess of the creator's balance of abandon and constraint.
 The process includes live painting of people and objects combined with photography to create the final artwork.
-Vicky Steckel has been a makeup artist for the past 25 years and is represented by Bryan Bantry in New York.
 The artist resides in New York City.

 – DAMIáN SiQUeiROS